mm/espresso-api/README.md

 #### POST /api/links

 Adds a new link to the database.
 If a title wasn't provided, the backend attempts to infer one from the `<title>` element of the URL passed in.
 A JSON representation of the link will be returned in the response, with a `201` code if successful.
+URLs need to have a scheme specified as well as a TLD.

 * **Request body**: Must be valid JSON of this form: